MicrosoftDocs/azure-docs/articles/active-directory-b2c/custom-domain.md

 ---
-title: Enable custom domains for Azure Active Directory B2C
+title: Enable custom domains in Azure Active Directory B2C
 titleSuffix: Azure AD B2C
 description: Learn how to enable custom domains in your redirect URLs for Azure Active Directory B2C, so that my users have a seamless experience.
 author: kengaderdus